Dictionary of Revolutionary Marxism

 A mass campaign in Maoist China launched in late 1973 and promoting criticism of both the disgraced

 Lin Biao and Confucius.
 Lin Biao died in 1971 in a plane crash in Mongolia while attempting to flee China after his plot to assassinate Mao had been exposed.
 Mao and the CCP recognized that Lin’s betrayal was connected to some deeper lingering problems in the ideology of people left over from the old China, and therefore appropriately attempted to criticize not just Lin, but the broader ideological problem that still remained.
-This campaign is sometimes considered to be one of the later phases of the Great Proletarian Cultural Revolution, and sometimes considered to be a separate mass campaign.

 ANTI-MATTER